Learn to Hunt

 137.5(9), practical quantification limits.
 In no case will the statewide standard be less than the practical quantification limit, as determined by the department.

-Regional Collection Centers (RCCs) are permanent collection facilities designed to assist the public and conditionally exempt small quantity generator (CEAQG) businesses with proper management and disposal of household hazardous materials.
+Regional Collection Centers (RCCs) are permanent collection facilities designed to assist the public and Very Small Quantity Generator (VSQG) businesses with proper management and disposal of household hazardous materials.
 RCC programs allow households and businesses to safely manage hazardous materials they may have, minimizing the product’s impact on the environment and improving the health and safety of homes and businesses.

 Regional Collection Center Permit Documents

-All existing citizen convenience centers and transfer stations shall be inspected and reviewed by the department to ensure compliance with rules.
+All existing Citizen Convenience Centers (CCC) and Transfer Stations shall be inspected and reviewed by the Department to ensure compliance with rules.

 Citizen Convenience Centers